PFAS in outdoor products: What you need to know!

 The German government, together with Denmark, the Netherlands, Norway and Sweden, wants to ban around 4700 so-called PFAS chemicals in the EU.
 The countries have submitted a proposal to this effect to the EU chemicals agency Echa.
 The planned PFAS ban covers the entire group of substances with several thousand chemicals.

-"We are glad that PFAS are finally to be banned by law and that this issue has now also reached the general public.
-It affects us all, every human being, no matter where in this world.
-At VAUDE, we've been voluntarily getting involved for a long time and showing: Environmentally friendly, PFAS-free outdoor gear is possible!" emphasizes Antje von Dewitz, VAUDE CEO.
-Unfortunately, however, this is far from being the standard.
-"Too little is being done on a voluntary basis.
-Therefore, legal regulations are important to make the industry rethink and to advance the development of PFAS-free alternatives," Antje von Dewitz continues.
+“We are glad that PFAS are finally to be banned by law and that this issue has now reached the general public.
+It affects all of us, every single person, no matter where in the world.
+At VAUDE, we have been voluntarily committed to this cause for a long time and are showing that phasing out PFAS is possible,” emphasizes Antje von Dewitz, VAUDE CEO.
+Unfortunately, however, this is still far from being the norm.
+“Too little is being done on a voluntary basis.
+That's why legal regulations are important to encourage the industry to rethink its approach and promote the development of alternatives that do not use PFAS,” Antje von Dewitz continues.

-"Companies that act responsibly and advance ecological transformations are at a competitive disadvantage.
-We therefore welcome the political push to introduce clear legal regulations at EU and international level.
-This is the only way to accelerate innovations and new solutions, which we urgently need for a PFAS-free future," says Antje von Dewitz.
+“Companies that act responsibly and promote ecological transformation are at a competitive disadvantage.
+We therefore welcome the political initiative to introduce clear legal regulations at EU and international level.
+This is the only way to accelerate the innovations and new solutions that we urgently need for a future without PFAS,” says Antje von Dewitz.

-Following the precautionary principle, VAUDE acts consciously to protect people and the environment.
-"We look for environmentally friendly alternatives to harmful substances on our own initiative - even without legal requirements," explains Bettina Roth, Head of Quality Management at VAUDE.
-VAUDE has not used PFCs in waterproof membranes since as early as 2010.
-In the following years, VAUDE succeeded in making more and more products PFC-free. in 2016, VAUDE - to date the only major outdoor brand - signed the strict Greenpeace Detox Commitment signed.
-With this, the company voluntarily committed to eliminate all harmful substances in the entire production process and to manufacture the entire collection PFC-free.
-Since then the sleeping bags have also been PFC-free, since 2020 the shoes and backpacks and since 2021 all clothing fabrics.
+Following the precautionary principle, VAUDE acts deliberately to protect people and the environment.
+“We proactively – even without legal requirements – seek environmentally friendly alternatives to harmful substances,” explains Bettina Roth, Head of Quality Management at VAUDE.
+Since as early as 2010, VAUDE has not used PFCs in waterproof membranes.
+In the years that followed, the company managed to phase out PFAS in more and more products.
+In 2016, VAUDE – to this day the only major outdoor brand – signed the strict Greenpeace Detox Commitment.
+By doing so, the company voluntarily committed to eliminating all harmful substances from the entire production process and manufacturing its entire collection without the intentional use of PFAS or PFCs.
+Since then, VAUDE has refrained from using PFAS in sleeping bags, since 2020 in shoes and backpacks, and since 2021 in all apparel fabrics.
+Finding alternatives for the water- and dirt-repellent finish on our tents that could meet our functionality requirements was also highly challenging.
+The complete transition was achieved with the 2025 collection.
+As of the Summer 2025 collection, VAUDE has eliminated PFAS from all of its products!